AlexShRz/alette-os/apps/marketing/docs/getting-started/request-middleware.md

 :::

 ## Middleware composition
-**Middleware composition** is a feature of Alette Signal that allows same type middleware chaining in request blueprints.
+**Middleware composition** is a feature of Alette Signal allowing same type middleware chaining in request blueprints.

 Let's compose multiple `map()` middleware to transform our